cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

    - The third line should use the `print` function to print something on the screen.
    - The last line should be empty.

-   Make sure that the script does not contain any PEP8 warnings.
+   Make sure that the script does not contain any PEP8 warnings!
 5. Display the help text for the `print` function in the interactive Python interpreter.

 ---